Amherst-Statistics/DataScienceSoiree2017-02/README.md

 ### Schedule

 * 4:30-5:00pm: a chance to mingle informally over a selection of food and drink before the formal program (Converse lobby)
-* 5:00-6:30pm: panel and discussion (Cole Auditorium, Converse Hall)
+* 5:00-6:30pm: lightning talks and discussion (Cole Auditorium, Converse Hall)

 The presentations and panel discussion (speakers to be confirmed) will be recorded and materials made available after the event.